Meteor-Community-Packages/meteor-collection-extensions/README.md

 ## Meteor Collection Extensions

 This package gives you utility functions to extend your `Mongo.Collection` instances in (hopefully) the safest, easiest and coolest way.
-If you want to create a package that extends `Mongo.Collection`, you'll need this package.
-I am striving for this package to be a third-party official way of extending `Mongo.Collection` until, well, Meteor decides to create a core functionality to extend it.
+If you want to create a package that monkey-patches the `Mongo.Collection` constructor, you'll need this package.
+I am striving for this package to be a third-party official way of monkey-patching `Mongo.Collection` until, well, Meteor decides to create a core functionality to properly extend it.

-__This is currently alpha!__
+__This is currently beta!__
 And I need your help.
 A [Hackpad](https://hackpad.com/rdqGCTPoZ8F) discussion would be very welcome.

 ## Installation